I produce on average 15,000 bottles a year, but I drastically reduce this number if the vintage is not up to scratch due to bad weather.

 Soldera only uses grapes from the winery’s vineyards: 100% Sangiovese variety, skilfully selected by hand, right down to each berry, to get only the best out of the territory.

-Fermentation is completely natural: it takes place in large Slavonian oak barrels, thanks to native microorganisms which develop spontaneously in situ, and without using artificial yeasts.
+Fermentation is completely natural: it takes place in large vertical Slavonian oak vats, thanks to native microorganisms which develop spontaneously in situ, and without using artificial yeasts.

 Science and technology play a fundamental role in the production of a great quality wine, but without altering the natural winemaking processes.

-Here the temperature is kept constant, about 13°, with 85% humidity which doesn’t stagnate due to natural air circulation: these are ideal conditions for ageing a great wine.
+Here the temperature is kept constant, about 13°, with 85% humidity which doesn’t stagnate thanks to natural air circulation: these are ideal conditions for ageing a great wine.

-During ageing the wine is regularly tasted and analysed for chemical, physical and microbiological parameters.
-It is only thanks to this continual monitoring of the natural wine ageing processes that we can establish the right time for racking, which is the only operation done at this stage.
+While ageing, the wine is regularly tasted and analysed for chemical, physical and microbiological parameters.
+It is only thanks to this continual monitoring of the natural wine-ageing processes that we can establish the right time for racking, which is the only operation done at this stage.

-Soldera wine is only sold, at the end of this long and rigorous process, if it reaches a quality level that meets the winery’s expectations.
+At the end of this long and rigorous process, Soldera wine is only sold if it reaches the level of quality that meets the winery’s expectations.